Turin is home to chocolate and the unmissable GIANDUIOTTO, but its ancient Docian tradition is not limited to these two products...

-We would drink hot and cold drinks (depending on the season), we will taste freshly made sweets,created in front of our eyes by the wise hands of pastry chefs and rigorously prepared with ingredients typical of the territory, the same used for generations...
+We would drink hot and cold drinks (depending on the season), we will taste freshly made sweets,created in front of our eyes by the wise hands of pastry chefs and rigorously prepared with typical ingredients of the territory, the same used for generations ...

-- Bicerin - is a layered drink made with espresso, chocolate and whole milk (or cream) and served in a large glass.
+- Bicerin - is a layered drink prepared with espresso, chocolate and whole milk (or cream) and served in a large glass.
 The drink has been known since the 18th century and has also been praised by Alexandre Dumas in his letters.

 - Sliced artisan chocolate - You can choose directly from a giant chocolate bar your favorite taste among the many present.